What Are the Parts of an Appraisal?

-Getting a home can be the most significant transaction many will ever encounter.
-Whether it's a primary residence, a seasonal vacation home or a rental fixer upper, purchasing real property is an involved financial transaction that requires multiple people working in concert to make it all happen.
+Buying real estate is the biggest transaction most people may ever make.
+It doesn't matter if where you raise your family, an additional vacation home or an investment, the purchase of real property is an involved financial transaction that requires multiple people working in concert to make it all happen.

-Most people are familiar with the parties having a role in the transaction.
-The most known person in the exchange is the real estate agent.
-Then, the mortgage company provides the financial capital required to bankroll the exchange.
-And ensuring all requirements of the exchange are completed and that a clear title passes to the buyer from the seller is the title company.
+Practically all the participants are quite familiar.
+The most familiar face in the exchange is the real estate agent.
+Then, the bank provides the financial capital necessary to fund the exchange.
+And ensuring all areas of the transaction are completed and that the title is clear to transfer from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the property is worth the purchase price?
+So, what party is responsible for making sure the value of the property is in line with the purchase price?
 This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from All City Appraisal will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our duty to first conduct a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the shape a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.
+Our first duty at All City Appraisal is to inspect the property to determine its true status.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is proper and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

 Replacement Cost

-Here, we analyze information on local building costs, the cost of labor and other elements to figure out how much it would cost to construct a property similar to the one being appraised.
-This figure usually sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, the appraiser analyzes information on local building costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers become very familiar with the communities in which they work.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Appraisers are intimately familiar with the subdivisions in which they work.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject being appraised.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject property.

-• For example, if the comparable has an extra half bath that the subject doesn't, the appraiser may subtract the value of that half bath from the sales price of the comparable.
+• For example, if the comparable has a fireplace and the subject does not, the appraiser may subtract the value of a fireplace from the sales price of the comparable.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true value of features of homes in Woodland Hills and Los Angeles, All City Appraisal is second to none.
-The sales comparison approach to value is typically awarded the most importance when an appraisal is for a real estate exchange.
+A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to valuing features of homes in Woodland Hills and Los Angeles, All City Appraisal is second to none.
+This approach to value is most often awarded the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach